nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Smith
     * Disassemble - Ivory Helmet
-    * Forge - Stone Sword - Stone Vest
+    * Forge - Stone Sword - Stone Vest (Skip the stone vest and use a Mythril Mail if Short)
   * Menu - Equip
     * Karsh - Remove All Equipment
     * Lynx - Stone Vest - Dragoon Gauntlet - Dragoon Gauntlet - Power Glove(if you have it)
-    * Marcy - Magic Ring or Sky Djinn Ring - Magic Ring or Sky Djinn Ring - Dragoon's Honor
-      * (Don't worry if you only have 1 Ring, just equip it)
+    * Marcy - Magic Ring or Sky Djinn Ring - Magic Ring or Sky Djinn Ring - Dragoon's Honor (Don't worry if you only have 1 Ring, just equip it)
   * Menu - Allocate Elements
     **Press Triangle and select Healing and Supplemental first**
     * Lynx
+      * Level 2 - Inferno or FirePillar
-      * Level 1 - Replace TurnWhite with Revive / **TurnRed**
+      * Level 1 - Replace TurnBlue with Revive
     * Marcy
       * Level 2 - Heal All / Heal All
       * Level 1 - TurnRed / Strengthen / EagleEye / WeakMinded / WeakMinded / Genius